 So that night, I hopped into bed, my cellphone on the side table, and turned on the app.
 The first thing I noticed was his voice.
 Of course, it was placid and smooth, but there was something comforting and oddly soothing about his Scottish accent.
 I immediately felt calm.
 From there, he takes you on a journey through the body, helping you to relax each and every part of it.
 Starting at the feet, Johnson then works his way up to the eyes, head, and chest, getting your body to sink deeper and deeper into the bed.
 I can honestly say I have never felt so relaxed, and just like my colleague, I didn't even get to the end because I was already snoozing.

 My bout of insomnia was short-lived, thanks to Johnson's techniques, but for many people, this is a serious problem.
 While I'm certainly no expert, I can honestly say this app changed my life; it helps me fall asleep every time.
 I'll even turn it on in the middle of the night if I've woken up with pre-workday anxiety.
 So whether you're struggling to sleep because you have an event coming up, a major university exam, or financial troubles, give Deep Sleep a try.
 It's my go-to for a guaranteed siesta.

-Check out Andrew Johnson's site to read up on Deep Sleep and his other self-help apps, and tell me what you think about using sleep apps in the comments below.
-Be sure to share any other sleep tips or tactics you have, too.
+Check out Andrew Johnson's site to read up on Deep Sleep and his other self-help apps, too.